olgagraf/olgagraf.github.io/_posts/2020-11-26-universal-approximation-theorem.md

 L\neq 0,\hspace{0.2cm} \textrm{but}\hspace{0.2cm}L(g)=0 \hspace{0.2cm} \textrm{for any}\hspace{0.2cm} g\in \overline{S}.
 \end{equation}

-This intuitively makes sense.
+This should intuitively make sense.
 Let's look at example from Step 1.

 Clearly, $G=\\{\gamma(wx+b)\hspace{0.1cm}\|\hspace{0.1cm} w, b \in\mathbb{R} \\}$ forms a proper subspace of $C(I_1)$ and $\overline{G}\neq C(I_1)$.
 Therefore, $\gamma(wx+b)$ should satisfy the condition imposed by the theorems.
 As we've seen in our Riemann integral analogy, $\int_{0}^{1} \gamma(wx+b)dx=0$ for all $w, b\in \mathbb{R}$, but $\int_{0}^{1} \gamma(g(x))dx$ might not be zero for arbitrary $g\in C(I_n)$.